SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

 The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties`.

-**Tip:** If you want to use this configuration without reinstalling, you can add the property to your `local.properties` file.
+**Note:** If you wish this configuration to be present without reinstalling, you can add the property to your `local.properties` file.

 ## Possible Issues